 There are two major questions that arise in substitute decision-making:

-- Who should be the substitute decision-maker?
+- Who is the substitute decision-maker?

 - How should a substitute decision be made?